Russian airstrike hits busy shopping mall in central Ukraine, sparking fears of mass casualties - KESQ

 Ukrainian President Volodymyr Zelensky said up to 1,000 people were in the mall when it was hit by missiles, adding: “The number of victims is impossible to imagine.”

-Later on Monday, the head of the Poltava region military administration, Dmytro Lunin, said 10 people had died and 40 were injured in the attack.
+Later on Monday, the head of the Poltava region military administration, Dmytro Lunin, said 10 people had died in the attack.
+Another person later died at hospital, taking the death toll to 11, Ukraine’s State Emergency Services said.

 “We don’t know how many more people might be under the rubble,” said Volodymyr Solohub, a regional official in the Poltava Oblast local administration.